mui/material-ui/docs/src/pages/layout/breakpoints/breakpoints.md

 # Breakpoints

+<p class="description">A breakpoint is the range of predetermined screen sizes that have specific layout requirements.</p>

 For optimal user experience, material design interfaces need to be able to adapt their layout at various breakpoints.
 Material-UI uses a **simplified** implementation of the original [specification](https://material.io/design/layout/responsive-layout-grid.html#breakpoints).